 - Now that you have the capability to monitor online discussions about yourself in real time, it’s also important to investigate what’s already been said and what’s getting the most traction on search engines.
 Run a few search engine tests to see what’s appearing on page one when searching for the name of your practice or hospital, etc. Is it a bunch of 5-star reviews that will help get prospective patients through your doors or is it a scathing blog post about a long waiting room experience?

 - Identify your patients and prospective patients.
 Who are the people you are already reaching?
 Note important characteristics and demographics.
 How can you work towards cementing a positive reputation with this existing clientele online?
-Describe the ideal patient you are hoping to reach.
 How can you ensure they are seeing positive depictions of your brand and practice?

 - If you haven’t done so already, start a website or blog and claim or create social media pages, and physician profile pages.
 Scattering your visibility across multiple platforms allows you to have more control over what people are seeing when they type your name into a search engine.
 Creating content for these sites may seem burdensome at first, but once you find a rhythm you’ll learn how convenient this sort of information dissemination can be towards informing and garnering new patients.
 (Check out: “Doctors, Hospitals, and Healthcare Marketers and Organizations: A List of Online Review Sites You Track and Manage”)